joel-sparc/myHealth/README.md

 Use Case 2
 --------
-In the second use case, a care giver requests a test from the lab.
+In the second use case, a caregiver requests a test from the lab.
 The request comes in to the Patient Care Facility from the Android client and is ultimately processed by the lab.
 Once the test has been performed, test results are sent back to the client.
 In order to build a more complete request, the Patient Care Facility calls upon the Hospital Information System's patient lookup service to provide additional patient information.
 In this demonstration, that additional patient information is simply the patient's last name which was stored in the database as part of the first use case.

 ![Use Case 2](./useCase2.png "Use Case 2")